alteregodev/alteregodev/README.md

 💻 I am also learning programming at the moment.

-🔣 My main programming languages are: Python, JavaScript, and HTML

-📊 Currently working on: Discord economy bot
+📊 Currently working on: nothing

 💬 If you need to contact me, please dm me in discord (websecured 1082602968441966593)